mariosv/twitter-followers/README.rst

 Overview
 ========

-twitter-followers is an utility that generates the graph of the followers of a twitter user.
+twitter-network is an utility that generates the graph of the network of(around) a twitter user.

-The twitter request rate limiting policy is respected.

-A twitter user account is required and the appropriate credentials in order to be able to use the Twitter API via oauth.

-The graph is exported as a Graphviz dot file.

-python-twitter and networkx libraries are used.
+Should work with 2.6, 2.7, 3.3 and 3.4 Python versions

 Usage